- Clinical science

 - Normally, CN VI receives a signal from the ipsilateral paramedian pontine reticular formation and sends a signal to the contralateral CN III via the medial longitudinal fasciculus.

-- Disruption of the medial longitudinal fasciculus fibers linking the CN IV ipsilateral and the CN III contralateral to the lesion → failure of signal transmission from CN VI to CN III → the ipsilateral lateral rectus is activated while the contralateral medial rectus is not → abduction of the ipsilateral eye, no adduction of contralateral eye
+- Disruption of the medial longitudinal fasciculus fibers linking the CN VI ipsilateral and the CN III contralateral to the lesion → failure of signal transmission from CN VI to CN III → the ipsilateral lateral rectus is activated while the contralateral medial rectus is not → abduction of the ipsilateral eye, no adduction of contralateral eye

 - Firing from CN VI which fails to be transmitted to CN III is instead partially transmitted to the lateral rectus ipsilateral to the lesion → nystagmus of the ipsilateral abducting eye